aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/search-replace/replace-spreadsheet-content/_index.md

 ]
 ```

+### Error Codes

+- **400 Bad Request**: Invalid Apose.Cells Cloud API URI.
+- **401 Unauthorized**: Invalid access token.
+Or invalid client id and secret.
+- **404 Not Found**: The spreadsheet file not accessible.
+- **500 Server Error**: The spreadsheet has encountered an anomaly in obtaining calculation data.

+## Where should we use the Replace content in Spreadsheet API?

+When you need to replace content in spreadsheet with password, you can use this API.

+## Why should you use the Replace content in Spreadsheet API?

+- Quickly replace content in spreadsheets with password.
+- Development can be quickly completed through the existing SDK.

+## How to Use the Replace content in Spreadsheet API with SDKs

-## OpenAPI Specification
+### OpenAPI Specification

 The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/SearchControllor/ReplaceSpreadsheetContent) defines a publicly accessible programming interface, allowing you to perform REST interactions directly from a web browser.

-## Excel API SDK
+### Use Aspose.Cells Cloud SDKs

-Using an SDK is the best way to accelerate development.
-An SDK manages low-level details, allowing you to focus on your project tasks.
+Using the SDK is the best way to accelerate development.
+The SDK handles the underlying details, allowing you to simply implement replace content in spreadsheets for cells with minimal code.
 Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.

 The following code examples demonstrate how to interact with Aspose.Cells web services using various SDKs: